-July 2, 2001: The day Federer ended Sampras’ era at Wimbledon
+July 2, 2001: The day Federer ended Sampras’ reign at Wimbledon

 What exactly happened on that day?

-On this day, July 2, 2001, in the fourth round of the Wimbledon Championships, Roger Federer, aged 19, defeated seven-time champion and former World No 1 Pete Sampras (7-6, 5-7, 6-4, 6-7, 7-5).
-At the time, many experts saw this match as a sign of a changing of the guard, with the young rising star edging the fading champion.
-They were right : later, this spectacular match would be considered as a clash of legends, as Federer would end up beating most of Sampras’ records.
+On this day, July 2, 2001, in the fourth round of the Wimbledon Championships, Roger Federer, aged 19, defeated seven-time champion and former world No 1 Pete Sampras (7-6, 5-7, 6-4, 6-7, 7-5).
+At the time, many saw this match as a sign of a changing of the guard, with the young rising star edging the aged champion.
+They were right: later, this spectacular match would be considered as a clash of legends, as Federer would end up beating most of Sampras’ records.